Privacy in Speech Technology: Acknowledgments

 \begin{IEEEbiography}[{ }]{Tom Bäckström} D.Sc. (tech.) is an associate professor at Aalto University, Finland (2019-).
 He obtained his Master's and Doctoral degrees at Helsinki University of Technology (the predecessor of Aalto) in 2001 and 2004, respectively.
 During his time at International Audio Laboratories Erlangen, Germany (2008-2016), he made contributions to several international speech and audio coding standards such as MPEG USAC and 3GPP EVS, and became a professor (W2) at Friedrich-Alexander University Erlangen-Nürnberg (FAU) (2012-2016).
 Before his current position, he was a professor practice at Aalto University (2016-2019).
+He is the President (2025--2027) and Board Member (2023--2027) of the International Speech Communication Association (ISCA).
 He was the initiator and chair of ISCA SIG ``Security and Privacy in Speech Communication'' (2019-2022).
-His current research interests include privacy, coding, enhancement, and transmission of speech as well as machine learning. \end{IEEEbiography}
+His current research interests include privacy, trust, coding, enhancement, and transmission of speech as well as machine learning. \end{IEEEbiography}